hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

         - individuals may conform of sterotypes
             - demanded by social media
             - to 'fit in' with peers
+    - role in an individual's life
+        - provides instant reward to human brain
+        - influences behaviour
+        - addictive, wastes time
+        - provides instant connection between people
+        - can plan meetups / parties / etc...
+        - can alter social patterns
+        - can connect with overseas people
+        - bad views & content are restricted
+        - marginal values can be shared to audience
+        - views has moved balance of power from few to many people.
+        - allows people to share views easily

 - in healthcare
     - uses